 Install Access Management Systems

-If you’re feeling particularly protective, you can also install a security system.
+If you are feeling particularly protective, you can also install a security system with a wireless alarm.
 This can trigger an alarm should anyone access your commercial premises without permission.
-Not only will the loud sound encourage the criminals to scarper, but systems could also automatically contact the police, who will be able to attend the scene as quickly as possible.
+Not only will the loud sound encourage the criminals to scamper, but systems could also automatically contact the police, who will be able to attend the scene as quickly as possible.
 Make sure that staff who are opening up in the morning know the code to be able to deactivate the alarm before entering and that whoever is closing up makes sure to set the alarm before leaving.